-The Epson XP-7100 Small-in-One Printer review and Unboxing
+Get to know the Epson XP-7100 Small-in-One Printer in our review

 It’s almost Christmas time so I thought I would review another printer!
 This time Epson sent me the Epson XP-7100 Small-in-One Printer.
 This thing is compact and FULL of features!
 Color Printing, Scanning, Faxing and photo printing just in a nice compact form factor.
 This printer is a definite winner for smaller spaces where you need an all in one but don’t want to take up a whole desk.